Empowering communities, one stitch at a time.

 As part of our female empowerment initiative, we started a social enterprise named the ‘Women’s Sewing Circle’.
 Our circle empowers women economically and socially, while supporting Baobuyu’s wider empowerment projects.

-While the craftswomen are in training, 100% of the profits support our school and our female empowerment groups, ‘Girl Power’ and ‘Vision for Women’.
+While the craftswomen are in training, 100% of the profits support our school and our female empowerment group, ‘Girl Power’.
 Baobuyu reinvests in the Mwandi community through projects like entrepreneurship programmes, intensive first aid courses and puberty workshops.
 Once the craftswomen complete their training, they will receive 70% of the profits, with the remaining 30% funding resources like art materials, booklets and skills-based workshops.

-It is estimated that 13% of women in rural areas have received no education at all in Zambia (World Inequality Database on Education).
+It is estimated that only 27% of girls in Zambia complete secondary school, and among the poorest of children this falls to 3% (UNICEF, 2019).
 Each bandana and tote bag symbolises a step forward in breaking this cycle of poverty.
 Our hope is that this training will pave the path to independence through the establishment of their own micro-enterprises in the future.

 If you are interested in purchasing or selling our products in your country, please do not hesitate to get in touch with us.
 We may even be able to arrange a special delivery via DHL, visitors or friends returning home from Zambia!

 Through different workshops, I’ve learnt the importance of saving, which has brought me closer to my dream of owning land one day.
 Being a member of the ‘Sewing Circle’ has given me a sense of purpose and independence.